Best Instant Coffee: Ultimate Guide from Microground To Freeze-dried

 The beans are ground into a fine powder, using high-pressure steam, creating a thick, syrupy mixture.
 That’s then dehydrated and fragmented, producing the different types of instant coffee.

-Here, at Presto, we’ve just launched our latest product: a Colombian Microground, Freeze Dried Instant Coffee.
+Here at Presto, we’ve just launched our latest product: a Colombian Microground, Freeze Dried Instant Coffee.
 This delicious hybrid of freeze dried coffee and microground offers a super silky smooth blend that has the delicious natural taste of the microground, without a gritty aftertaste (thanks to the freeze dried granules!).
 Like our regular espresso beans, expect rich notes of dark chocolate and almond.
 The roast profile is medium to dark for a brew perfect for any occasion.
 So, when you're bleary-eyed in the morning or you need a kick of caffeine in the afternoon, there’s no better instant coffee.
+Diving into the world of instant coffee?
+Find out about the caffeine levels in different types with our easy 'How Much Caffeine is in Coffee' guide.

 We promise you won’t be disappointed.